rtibi/MCW-Azure-Stack/README.md

 In addition, attendees will learn to:

--   Understand when the Azure public cloud versus Azure Stack is appropriate based on customer requirements.
+-   Understand when the Azure public cloud versus Azure Stack is appropriate based on customer requirements

 -   Describe possible integrations between Azure public cloud solutions and Azure Stack

--   Understand the taxonomy of Azure Stack: tenants, regions, subscriptions, offers, plans, services and quotas.
+-   Understand the taxonomy of Azure Stack: tenants, regions, subscriptions, offers, plans, services and quotas

--   Describe the resource providers that are available for use with Azure Stack.
+-   Describe the resource providers that are available for use with Azure Stack

--   Design and deploy hybrid connectivity between Azure public cloud and Azure Stack.
+-   Design and deploy hybrid connectivity between Azure public cloud and Azure Stack

 ### Whiteboard Design Session